 If you stay in a central location, this itinerary is entirely walkable–helped along by the fact that Florence is a small city that lends itself to wandering!

 Day 1 in Florence Itinerary: David, the Duomo + A Food Tour

 Start with the Galleria dell’Accademia.

-After putting on some comfortable walking shoes and grabbing a cappuccino and pastry at whatever bakery catches your eye, it’s time to see David!
+After putting on some comfortable walking shoes and grabbing a cappuccino and pastry at whatever bar catches your eye, it’s time to see David!

-Since you’re short on time with only two days in Florence, we recommend either purchasing tickets to the gallery or a tour in advance to avoid what can be a long line.
-We waited in line for about half an hour in the middle of a weekend day in early November–word is that it can easily be triple that during busy periods.
+We once waited in line for about half an hour in the middle of a weekend day in early November, and it can easily be triple that during busy periods.

 Florence’s famous outdoor leather market is bustling and beautiful–it’s a great place to shop for small souvenirs, people watch, and take photos.

 What we wouldn’t necessarily recommend is buying expensive leather goods from a stall here without further research (and plenty of haggling).

 We definitely aren’t leather experts, but suffice it to say that not all leather goods are created equal, and a tourist market can be a great place to overpay for a substandard product if you don’t know what you’re looking for.